This blog was updated on 17 February 2021 for accuracy.

 But it’s also the responsibility (and obligation) of businesses, like Intrepid, to do whatever they can to preserve this earth for our future generations.
 Business has a vital role to play in helping limit global warming, and building the net-zero carbon economy of the future.

 Together with a group of other businesses, organisations and individuals in the tourism industries, we are declaring a Climate Emergency, as part of Tourism Declares.
 We’re committed to setting a science-based emission reduction target, and reduce our greenhouse gas emissions at the pace and scale that science says is necessary to limit global warming to a maximum of 1.5°C.

 Based on the facts we know today, we’d be lying to ourselves if we were to continue as though there is nothing wrong.
 But everything is wrong.
 We are in a Climate Emergency.

-Becoming climate positive means we’re creating environmental benefits by removing additional carbon dioxide from the atmosphere, and decarbonizing our business by reducing emissions from our trips and global operations.
+We are committed to creating environmental benefits by removing additional carbon dioxide from the atmosphere and decarbonise our business by reducing emissions from our trips and global operations.

 So, what’s the plan?

 By going public with a seven-point climate commitment:

 From transport, to waste, to energy use – we need to know where our emissions are coming from so we can understand how to limit them.